New York attorney general wants Trump held in contempt, fined $10,000 per day

 Jame's investigation has run parallel to a separate criminal probe run by the Manhattan District Attorney's office.
 That investigation, which on July 1, 2021 led to charges against the Trump Organization and its CFO, appears stalled.

 Two leading prosecutors, Carey Dunne and Mark Pomerantz, resigned in February, less than two months after newly-elected Manhattan DA Alvin Bragg took office, succeeding Cyrus Vance Jr., who launched the investigation in August 2018.
-In Pomerantz's resignation letter, which was published in The New York Times, Pomerantz wrote that Bragg "reached the decision … not to seek criminal charges at the present time."
+In Pomerantz's resignation letter, which was published in The New York Times, Pomerantz wrote that Vance "concluded that the facts warranted prosecution," but that Bragg had "reached the decision … not to seek criminal charges at the present time."

+Bragg said in a statement Thursday that the investigation "is continuing" and that his investigators and prosecutors are "exploring evidence not previously explored."

 for more features.